cwentland0/perform/README.md

 ## Utilities

 Some very simple pre/post-processing scripts are provided in `utils/`.
-These include scripts for generating POD basis modes, calculating input parameters for non-reflective boundary conditions, plotting the power spectral density of a pressure probe signal, etc. Brief descriptions of the scripts and their input parameters are given within the scripts.
+These include scripts for generating POD basis modes, calculating input parameters for non-reflective boundary conditions etc. Brief descriptions of the scripts and their input parameters are given within the scripts.
 More detailed explanations are provided in `doc/`.

+## Contributing

+I am actively working on making the code as modular as possible so that folks can easily integrate their flux schemes/time integrators/gas models/ROM methods into the solver.
+Please be patient while I clean things up and debug.
+If you find an error or room for optimization or better organization, feel free to make a new issue on the topic.